Van Gogh - His last painting..

 IMG_7683 (1).jpg

 We left the guest house and made our way to where it was believed Vincent painted his last work Wheat Field with Crows.
-No further than 200m up the road, I stopped as something took my attention…I stood for a moment, for some reason took a photo of where I was standing.
+No further than 200m up the road, I stopped as something took my attention…I stood for a moment, for some reason to take a photo of where I was standing.

 IMG_E0178.JPG